jakubledl/dissect/docs/common.md

 [chapter on parsing][arith].
-It would require extensive modifications to allow for other operators, function calls, unary operators, ternary operator(s), but there's a lot of grammars for practical programming languages that you can take inspiration from.
+It would require extensive modifications to allow for other operators, function calls, unary operators, ternary operator(s), but there's a lot of grammars for practical programming languages on the internet that you can take inspiration from.

 For starters, take a look at [this grammar][php-grammar] for PHP itself.